 How to Get to the Pink Lakes by Public Transport

 If you are in Cancun and want to visit Las Coloradas on public transport, I highly recommend spending the night in Valladolid first.
-A bus from Cancun to Valladolid takes around 3 hours on the second class Oriente or Mayab buses, and less on the more expensive ADO buses, then there is only one bus a day to Las Coloradas.
+A bus from Cancun to Valladolid takes around 3 hours on the second class Oriente or Mayab buses, and less on the more expensive ADO buses, then there is only one bus a day to Las Coloradas, which makes visiting the pink lagoon from Cancun in a day impossible without a car or a day tour.
 There are plenty of decent hostels and hotels in Valladolid, I stayed at Hostel la Candelaria which was lovely, and had a fabulous breakfast.

 There is only one bus per day that goes directly to Las Coloradas from Tizimin, and that leaves at 10.30am, from the bus terminal behind the terminal where you just arrived from Valladolid.
 Ask at the ticket desk if you need help finding it, or just go out the door, turn right & right again to get to the entrance of the other terminal.

 There are collectivo minibuses that go from Tizimin to Rio Lagartos, but the only way to get from Rio Lagartos to Las Coloradas without a tour is to take that 10.30am direct bus, which passes through Rio Lagartos on the way, and costs $50 pesos each way.